 Recently, researchers from Kanazawa University Graduate School of Medical Science in Japan tested a range of coffee compounds against prostate cancer in mice.
 Specifically, they used cells that were resistant to standard cancer drugs, such as cabazitaxel.

 This week, the scientists presented their results at the European Association of Urology congress in Barcelona, Spain.
-In December 2018, they also published their findings in the journal The Prostate.
+In December 2018, they also

 Initially, the scientists looked at the effects of six coffee compounds.
 Then, they narrowed their focus to just two: kahweol acetate and cafestol.
 Both chemicals are hydrocarbons that naturally occur in Arabica coffee.